firasm/jupyterbook_course_template/about/syllabus.md

 ## What type of information will I collect about you in this course?

+Having taught [DSCI 541: Security, Ethics, and Security](https://github.com/UBC-MDS/DSCI_541_priv-eth-sec) in the UBC Master of Data Science in the past, I am very aware of the surveillance culture that has permeated our society and heralded the [End of Privacy](https://www.youtube.com/watch?v=NesTWiKfpD0) as we know it.
+That being said, as an instructor, I care tremendously about your learning and the course-related data that is collected about you is extremely valuable.
+Broadly speaking, this relatively new field is called **Learning Analytics**.
-[Learning analytics](https://www.solaresearch.org/about/what-is-learning-analytics/) is a relatively new field that involves the collection and analysis of data about learners for the [express purpose](https://www.collinsdictionary.com/dictionary/english/the-express-purpose-of) of improving their learning by optimizing teaching practices.
+[Learning analytics](https://www.solaresearch.org/about/what-is-learning-analytics/) involves the collection and analysis of data about learners for the [express purpose](https://www.collinsdictionary.com/dictionary/english/the-express-purpose-of) of improving their learning by optimizing teaching and learning practices.

 In this course, we will be using the following learning technologies (privacy policies linked):